vpelss/Tarot_Script/README.md

 # Tarot_Script

+See our other repository for our Wordpress version.

 Try it: https://emogic.com/tarot/

 It is easily modifiable for any type of reading.
 You can use your own Tarot graphics or use the Rider-Waite.
 Layouts are determined by an HTML template.
 The card database is an easily modifiable text file.